-Moreover, some characters have rare pronunciations known only to a minority of even native speakers, or are so rare themselves that few, if any, native speakers know how to pronounce them (e.g., U+40DF 黴, used in a Hong Kong place name).
+Finally, some characters have rare pronunciations known only to a minority of native speakers, or are so rare themselves that few, if any, native speakers know how to pronounce them (for example, U+40DF 職, used in a Hong Kong place name).
 In many cases, the pronunciations given by professional lexicographers are little more than educated guesses.